-Commonly-referred to as “pusher furnaces” or “walking-beam furnaces,” a high-temperature sintering furnace moves the work through on a series of boats or plates.
+Commonly referred to as “pusher furnaces” or “walking-beam furnaces,” a high-temperature sintering furnace moves the work through on a series of boats or plates.
 One boat is pushed against another in a continuous train.
 A pusher furnace only pauses long enough to remove a boat at the exit end and add one at the entrance end.
 This is considered a constant push.

-A walking-beam furnace utilizes a pusher mechanism to bring the boat into the furnace and place it on the beams.
+A walking-beam sintering furnace utilizes a pusher mechanism to bring the boat into the furnace and place it on the beams.
 These beams sit analogously to a series of rails.
 The cam rails lift up, push forward and down, essentially walking the boat or carrier through the furnace.
 At the exit end, the boats commonly transfer onto a belt for the cooling section.

-Sintering, or frittage, compacts and forms a solid mass of material by heat or pressure without melting it to the point of liquefaction.
+The process of sintering, or frittage, compacts and forms a solid mass of material by heat or pressure without melting it to the point of liquefaction.
 Sintering happens naturally in mineral deposits or as a manufacturing process used with metals, ceramics, plastics, and other materials.

 The atoms in the materials diffuse across the boundaries of the particles, fusing the particles together and creating one solid piece.
 Because the sintering temperature does not have to reach the melting point of the material, sintering is often chosen as the shaping process for materials with extremely high melting points such as tungsten and molybdenum.

 Additionally, understand operating costs of your production or application in evaluating a high-temperature industrial laboratory furnace for sintering.
 Low-volume productions typically use a batch furnace.
-You only pay for operation of the unit you use to process parts with a batch furnace.
+You only pay for the operation of the unit you use to process parts with a batch furnace.
 High- or medium-value productions, however, need a continuous furnace, possibly a customized continuous furnace.
 A continuous furnace offers the lowest processing costs per boat or component.

-A family-owned company based in Northeast Ohio, Sento Tech manufactures high-temperature sintering furnaces for a variety of industries and applications.
-Sentro Tech started as a designer and manufacturer of Molybdenum Silicide heating elements and related heating panels.
+A family-owned company based in Northeast Ohio, SentoTech manufactures high-temperature sintering furnaces and ovens for a variety of industries and applications.
+SentroTech started as a designer and manufacturer of Molybdenum Silicide heating elements and related heating panels.
 In 2004, the company started manufacturing custom laboratory and production tube furnaces to meet specific application and production needs.

 For unique applications or productions, consider a custom-built high-temperature sintering lab furnace.
-Build a custom high-temperature sintering furnace solution to meet exact specifications or requirements for your application or production.
-Custom equipment protects the success of your product development or outcomes of your production process.
+Build a custom high-temperature sintering furnace solution to meet the exact specifications or requirements for your application or production.
+Custom equipment protects the success of your product development or the outcomes of your production process.